honeymelon-app/honeymelon/docs/legal/eula.md

 Subject to the terms and conditions of this EULA, Licensor grants You a limited, non-exclusive, non-transferable, revocable license to:

-1. Install and use the Software on macOS devices that You own or control;
+1. Install and use the Software on one (1) macOS device that You own or control following successful one-time activation;
 2. Use the Software for personal or internal business purposes;
 3. Make one copy of the Software solely for backup or archival purposes.

+**Important**: Each license key can only be activated once.
+This activation cannot be reset, transferred, or moved to a different device.

 #### 1.2 Scope of License